At-A-Glance

 A cafeteria is commonly at the heart of a school’s campus.
 Not only is it a student hub for eating, but a cafeteria is also a multi-use facility for venues ranging from study centers to dance halls.
 Such a diverse facility requires furniture that can be easily moved and reconfigured.

-A major school district in Nevada decided to redesign their cafeterias in 2023.
+A major school district in Nevada decided to redesign its cafeterias in 2023.
 This involved replacing 930 cafeteria tables over a six-month period.
 In line with their social responsibility initiatives, the district sought a sustainable solution for these decommissioned tables.
 Their furniture vendor reached out to Furniture Reuse Solutions for services that place the surplus tables with charities and nonprofit organizations.

 FRS knew they struck gold with this request.
 Of all the furniture in a K-12 school, cafeteria tables are by far the most popular items with charities.
 All tables are wheeled and foldable, with 660 bench style and 270 with attached seats.
 The tables were welcome at under-resourced schools in California, Kentucky, Nevada, and El Salvador.
 Other shipments went to charitable organizations operating thrift stores to raise funds for their humanitarian missions, including affordable housing and addiction recovery.